Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 - Note the complete spelling change of by golly to by gorry so that it part-rhymes with line 5 worry.

-Line 8 is a regular beat iambic tetrameter which is an echo of soldiers marching past (and is read as such by the poet on the accompanying video):
+Line 8 is iambic tetrameter with an extra internal beat due to the anapaest (dadaDUM) which is an echo of soldiers marching past (and is read as such by the poet on the accompanying video):

 Jingo, in this context, derives from a song that was sung in British pubs when Britain was at war with Russia in the 1870s.
 Jingoism is extreme patriotism, especially with regards aggressive foreign policy.